RamaLingeswaraRao950/LifeClock/README.md

               - From your age tab → Enter age in years.
               - From your DOB tab → Enter date in DD-MM-YYYY format.
 4. Click Calculate.
-5. View your life stats in real time, including fun facts and progress bar.
+5. View your life stats in real time, including fun facts.

 ### ⚙️ Tech Stack :--